microsoft/presidio/presidio-cli/README.md

 - ignore - list of ignored files/folders/directories based on pattern.
 It is recommended to ignore `Version Control` files, for example `.git`

+- allow - list of tokens that should not be marked as PII.

 Note: a file requires at least one parameter to be set.

 An example of yaml configuration file content: